 - Ph.D.
 (Psychology), Florida International University

-Generally, I am interested in the intersection of psychology and the law.
-Using principles from social and cognitive psychology, I have several lines of research: social eyewitness memory, jury decisions, deception detection, and interrogations.
-I am also interested in how marginalized groups (gender, ethnicity, sexual orientation) are treated within the legal system.
+Generally, I am interested in the intersection of psychology and the law, and sex and sexuality.
+Using principles from social and cognitive psychology, I have several lines of research in these areas: jury decisions, deception detection, interrogations, experiences of LGBTQ people in and outside of the legal system, and sexuality.
 I am currently working with graduate students on projects regarding the juvenile justice system, juror perceptions of nonconsensual pornography, how media changes perceptions of policies in the legal system, and friendships between lesbians and straight women.
 In the past my students have investigated the lived experiences of youth incarcerated with adults, variables that leave some vulnerable to sex trafficking, sexual assault victims’ satisfaction with legal professionals, and juror decisions in same-sex sexual harassment cases.

 Carlucci, M. E., & Golom, F. G. (2016).
 Juror perceptions of female-female sexual harassment: Do sexual orientation and type of harassment matter?
 Journal of Aggression, Conflict and Peace Research, 8, 1-9.